basicmi/AI-Chip/README.md

 [解密又一个xPU：Graphcore的IPU](https://mp.weixin.qq.com/s/CH9h8dUtoNK_2ZfkK5YU0g) give some analysis on its IPU architecture.

 ## PEZY Computing K.K.
+Pezy-SC and Pezy-SC2 are the 1024 core and 2048 core processors that [Pezy](http://pezy.co.jp/en/index.html) develop.
+The Pezy-SC 1024 core chip powered the top 3 systems on the Green500 list of supercomputers back in 2015.
+The [Pezy-SC2](https://en.wikichip.org/wiki/pezy/pezy-sc2) is the follow up chip that is meant to be delivered by now, but details are scarce yet intriguing,
+> "PEZY-SC2 HPC Brick: 32 of PEZY-SC2 module card with 64GB DDR4 DIMM (2.1 PetaFLOPS (DP) in single tank with 6.4Tb/s"
+It will be interesting to see what  2,048 MIMD MIPS Warrior 64-bit cores can do.
+In the [June 2017 Green500 list](https://www.top500.org/green500/list/2017/06/), a Nvidia P100 system took the number one spot and there is a Pezy-SC2 system at number 7.
+So the chip seems alive but details are thin on the ground.
+[Motoaki Saito](https://wired.jp/special/2016/motoaki-saito/) is certainly worth watching.

 ## KnuEdge's KnuPath
 Their product page has since June 2016 gone missing in action.
 Not sure what they are up to with the $100M they put into their [MIMD architecture](https://www.hpcwire.com/2016/12/15/knupath-hermosa-chip-expected-first-half-2017/).
 It was described at the time as having 256 tiny DSP, or tDSP, cores on each ASIC along with an ARM controller suitable for sparse matrix processing in a 35W envelope.